CrypticWHO/CrypticWHO/README.md

 - 📫 How to reach me **pawandinushan@gmail.com**

-- 📄 Know about my experiences [💻 Interned for 1.5 years (3 months as a trainee) at a Network & Security Company in Kuwait 🔒🌐](💻 Interned for 1.5 years (3 months as a trainee) at a Network & Security Company in Kuwait 🔒🌐)
+- 📄 Know about my experiences [💻 Interned for 1.5 years (3 months as a trainee) at a Network & Security Company in Kuwait 🔒🌐]

 - ⚡ Fun fact **"19, computer science student at APU Malaysia.
 Into SQL, Python, and gaming.
 Ex-intern at Future Tec Kuwait.
 Always down for coding, gaming, or random fun facts."**

 <h3 align="left">Connect with me:</h3>